Heliaster solaris: Hunting

-Protection

-Heliaster solaris have predators like any other star fish if a Heliaster solaris is threaten.
-Heliaster solaris have sharp and well-developed spines, which are thought to be used primarily for defense.
-Spines can hurt reckless mouths.
-Heliaster solaris Also have chemical-based defenses, such as slime, or toxic chemicals in their body wall.

-Lifecycle and Reproduction

-Members of the class Asteroidea (including Heliaster solaris) exhibit both asexual (regeneration and clonal) and sexual (gonochoric) means of reproduction.
-Life cycle: Embryos hatch into planktonic larvae and later metamorphose into pentamerous juveniles which develop into young sea stars with stubby arms.
-Adults usually have between 10 and 24 arms, while juveniles have only 5.

-Extinction
+Heliaster solaris hunted benthic invertebrates, including sea anemones, mollusks, and other echinoderms, through olfactory and tactile cues sensed by their tubefeet.

+Possible extinction

 In the early 1980s the Galápagos Islands were affected by the El Niño-Southern Oscillation event.
-The increase of the water temperatures led to the turning off of the plankton production and species like the 24-ray-rayed Sunstar or Heliaster solaris could not be found again despite a 25-year survey.
-The Heliaster solaris was declared extinct in 2009.
-And they decided that they possibly went extinct in 1983 because of the Event years ago.
-And combined with the effects of an increasingly heavy tourism industry in the islands at the Time, appears to have led to the specie’s decline and possible extinction.
+The increase of the water temperatures led to the turning off of the plankton production and species like the 24-rayed Sunstar or Heliaster solaris could not be found again despite a 25-year survey.
+And combined with the effects of an increasingly heavy tourism industry in the islands at the time, appears to have led to the species' decline and possible extinction.